vasilisgee/metalmeup/README.md

 - Fetches events from Ticketmaster API.
 - Applies custom filtering to only include events in Sweden with genre classifications.

-**🔍 Songkick scraping (Cheerio)**
+**🔍 Songkick scraping**

-- Scrapes Songkick pages server-side using Cheerio
+- Scrapes Songkick pages server-side using Cheerio.
-- Extracts event title, city, venue, date, and main artist
+- Extracts event title, city, venue, date, and main artist.

 **⚡ Cached Event Feed**

-- Cached on the server to minimize API calls
+- Cached on the server to minimize API calls.
 - Daily refresh via cron or manual refresh.

 ## Tech Stack